swiftlang/swift-evolution/proposals/testing/NNNN-task-local-test-trait.md

 /// inherited by all child suites and tests.
 ///
-/// To add this trait to a test, use ``Trait/taskLocal(_:_:)``. public struct TaskLocalTrait<Value: Sendable>: SuiteTrait, TestScoping, TestTrait {
+/// To add this trait to a test, use ``Trait/taskLocal(_:_:)``. public struct TaskLocalTrait<Value: Sendable>: SuiteTrait, TestTrait, TestScoping {
   public var isRecursive: Bool { true }

   public func provideScope(
     for test: Test,